splash-networks/admin-panel-doc/docs/portals/fortinet.md

 ## Add a Portal

 To create a portal go to the Portal tab and click on the New portal button.
-Enter a name for the portal, and in Hardware select `Fortinet`.
+Enter a name for the portal and specify the business and venue.
+In Hardware select `Fortinet`.
 Then, enter a Site ID based on which the path of the portal URL will be defined.

 ![Fortinet Portal](../assets/images/fortinet/portal-url.png)